patrickdeanbrown/ChatGPT_CLI/README.md

 ## License

-This project is licensed under the BSD-2 License.
+This project is licensed under the BSD 2-Clause License.
 See the [LICENSE](LICENSE) file for details.